2025-12-07 11:46:39 +01:00

 OS Shell Feature License

-• Displays the current Git branch and live repository status
+✔ Shows current Git branch and live repo status

-• Shows staged, changed, untracked, stashed, and remote indicators
+✔ Displays staged, changed, untracked, stashed, and remote state

 Prerequisites

-Requires DejaVuSansMono Nerd Font for proper symbol display.
+Requires DejaVuSansMono Nerd Font Mono for proper symbol display like shown below.

 Extended Symbols